Close Banner

 Rider Switch

 Do you have a small child who does not meet the height requirement?
 Use Rider Switch (as mentioned above).
-One person or party can wait in line or use Lighting Lane while the rest of the babysitting party can do something else.
-Then the babysitter and two other guests can use the Lightning Lane.
-Let’s say you are a party of five with a mom, dad, two older kids and baby.
-You can purchase Lighting Lane just for dad, and add Mom and two older kids to Rider Switch.
-Then when dad returns, mom and the kids can ride.
-Don’t want to pay?
-Dad and the kids can ride single rider, and then the kids can ride again with mom.
-The kids get to ride twice.
+One person or party can wait in line or use a Lightning Lane while the rest of the babysitting party does something else.
+Then, the babysitter and one other guest can use the Lightning Lane.
+Let’s say you are a party of five with a mom, dad, an older kid and a baby.
+You can purchase a Lightning Lane just for dad, and add mom and the older kid to Rider Switch.
+Once dad returns, mom and the kid can ride.
+Don’t want to pay but still want to save time?
+Dad and the older kid can ride Single Rider, and then the kid can ride again with mom.

 Use DAS (only for eligible guests and their party)

-Everything to Know About Radiator Springs Racers-Screenshot of DASThe Radiator Springs Racers line is ADA-compatible and fits wheelchairs and ECVs.
-But some people have hidden disabilities that do not allow them to wait in a standard queue, especially one as long as this line.
+The Radiator Springs Racers line is ADA-compatible and fits wheelchairs and ECVs.
+However, some people have hidden disabilities (such as autism or a related cognitive disability) that do not allow them to wait in a standard queue, especially one as long as this line.
 Those individuals may qualify for Disability Access Service (DAS).
 A DAS user can acquire a return time for Radiator Springs Racers that is equivalent to the current wait time.
 They won’t have a shorter wait than other guests, but they will be able to wait outside the queue and return when it’s time to ride via the Lightning Lane.
-They do not need to pay an individual Lightning Lane fee to access the Lightning Lane.
+They do not need to pay a Lightning Lane Single Pass fee to access the Lightning Lane.

 Fun Facts About Radiator Springs Racers

 There are so many details built into this ride and queue.
 The jaw-dropping backdrop of Radiator Springs Racers looks so realistic.
 We’ve had people see our vacation photos and ask where we visited in the desert!
 The light hits the hills differently throughout the day, always allowing us to see it in a new light.
-Plus the ride is beautifully glowing orange at night.
-The hills of Radiator Springs glow green and purple at Halloween Time.
+Plus, the ride is glowing orange at night!
+It's so beautiful!
+The hills of Radiator Springs glow green and purple during Halloween Time.
 It's one of our favorite times to ride!

-In the ride queue, look for a grouping of license plates from states that Route 66 passes through: California, Arizona, New Mexico, Texas, Oklahoma, Kansas, Missouri and Illinois.
+In the ride queue, look for a grouping of license plates from states that Route 66 passes through.
+These include California, Arizona, New Mexico, Texas, Oklahoma, Kansas, Missouri and Illinois.

 On the ride itself, meet Mack, Sheriff, Mater, Frank, Fillmore, Sarge, Lightning McQueen, Doc Hudson, Sally, Luigi, Guido and Ramone on your journey to the big race.

 As you walk along the backside of Flo’s, you can watch the cars race by.
 Be sure to read the road signs.
-The tunnel looking back at the Cadillac Mountain Range from Pacific Wharf is one of our favorite photo spots.
+The tunnel looking back at the Cadillac Mountain Range from San Fransokyo Square is one of our favorite photo spots.

 Do you have any questions about Radiator Springs Racers?
 Please drop them in the comments sections below.
 Looking to visit Radiator Springs Racers?
 You can save for some gas money by purchasing discount Disneyland Resort tickets through Undercover Tourist.